denalibalser/compost_cli/README.md

 # CompostCli

+Hello!
+This is a CLI program meant to help you determine which food-scrap items are eligible for compost, which are not, and where the drop-off locations are located in the five boroughs of New York City.
+Composting is an easy way to reduce waste, however, living in a city it can be a difficult practice to navigate (you can't just throw your food scraps in your likely non-existent backyard after all).
+As such, the purpose of this program is to increase the simplicity and accessibility of urban composting in New York City.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/compost_cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem